What Does Non-Ionizing Mean in Terahertz Devices?

 A responsible terahertz product page should explain more than “non-ionizing.”

-Helpful specifications and instructions include:
+Helpful specifications and instructions can include:

 • device type